Prostanthera schultzii

 Prostanthera schultzii is a species of flowering plant in the family Lamiaceae and is endemic to the Northern Territory.
-It is a shrub with heart-shaped to round or paddle-shaped leaves and white flowers with purple spots and yellow patches on the lower lip.
+It grows as a shrub with heart-shaped to round or paddle-shaped leaves and white flowers with purple spots and yellow patches on the lower lip.

 Description

 Prostanthera schultzii is a shrub that typically grows to a height of 0.5–1.5 m and has branches that become stiff and spine-like with age.
 The leaves are heart-shaped to round or paddle-shaped, 4–12 mm long on a short petiole.
 The flowers are sessile and arranged in groups on the ends of branches with sepals forming a tube 3–3.5 mm long with two lobes.
 The petals are white with purple spots and yellow patches on the lower lip and form a tube about 7 mm long.
 The lower lip of the petal tube has three lobes, the centre lobe 5 mm wide and the side lobes about 4 mm long and 3 mm wide.
 The upper lip has two lobes 3–3.5 mm long and 2–2.5 mm wide.
 Flowering occurs in April and July and from September to November.